Merging changes

 git log # to see the logs

-Solution: Rebase the feature
+Solution: Rebase the feature branch with the main branch

 git checkout feature-rebase-main # switch to the current branch